typemeta/funcj/codec/readme.md

 </person>
 ```

-For reference, the default codec for `ZonedDateTime` is defined as this:
+For reference, the default codec for `ZonedDateTime` is defined as below:

 ```java
 core.registerCodec(ZonedDateTime.class)